AdobeDocs/commerce-knowledge-base.en/help/best-practices/database/best-practice-for-triggers-usage.md

 ---
 title: Best practice for triggers usage
-description: "This article explains how to avoid performance issues when using MySQL triggers.
-Triggers are used to log changes into audit tables."
+description: This article explains how to avoid performance issues when using MySQL triggers.
+Triggers are used to log changes into audit tables.
+exl-id: adb5cb42-6f04-4e3c-baaf-14a22edf594d
 ---
 # Best practice for triggers usage

 This article explains how to avoid performance issues when using MySQL triggers.
 Triggers are used to log changes into audit tables.